arcturo/library/coffeescript/chapters/05_compiling.md

     </body>
     </html>

 We're still having to manually run `cake build` whenever our CoffeeScript code changes, which is far from ideal.
 Luckily, the `coffee` command takes another option, `--watch`, which instructs it to watch a directory for changes and re-compiling as necessary.
+Let's define another task using that:

 <span class="csscript"></span>